Last updated on April 30th, 2019

-- The vehicle cannot be a car (or other passenger vehicle not commonly associated with farm-use).
+- The vehicle cannot be a car (or any other passenger vehicle not commonly associated with farm-use).

 - The vehicle can only transport materials or agricultural products to and from the farm it’s registered with (there is an exception for farmers working in a co-op).

 - In addition to transporting materials, you should only use the vehicle to go to the market, get supplies or equipment, dispose of trash or other farm waste (such as timber or brush), or go to other points for sale or processing.
-In addition, taking the vehicle to a repair shop is also perfectly fine.
+Taking the vehicle to a repair shop is also perfectly fine.

-- Virginia code § 46.2-666 states that a farm use vehicle can’t travel more than 75 miles to and from the nearest plant or market they are going to.
+- Finally, Virginia Code § 46.2-666 states that a farm use vehicle can’t travel more than 75 miles to and from the nearest plant or market they are going to.

 Registered Farm Use Tags (F-Tags)